You are in the NGS weblog email firstname.lastname@example.org

 - Franklin Gothic Bold

-Hope you like your hatchling NGS sign concept… think about it and get in touch
+Hope you like your heads-up here and your next strong NGS sign concept… get in touch

 - Font and its importance in Logo (thelogodesigns.wordpress.com)

 - 30 Fresh And Impressive Logo Designs Of June And July 2011 (zoomzum.com)

 - Serif…San Serif – What do they mean? (seeingfuture.wordpress.com)